CINCINNATI -- Heroin use is skyrocketing across the Tri-State causing its share of health-related problems -- and not just among addicts.

 In the email, CCV alleged needle exchange programs send “mixed messages” to youth, and doesn’t reduce addiction rates.

-programs not only reduce disease, but provide more opportunities to connect drug users with other services to help them beat their addictions.
+the programs not only reduce disease, but provide more opportunities to connect drug users with other services to help them beat their addictions.

 “It accomplishes so many goals at once,” Moroski said.
 “It reduces the burden to taxpayers for hospital visits from overdose cases, it helps prevent first responders from getting stuck by needles, it can reduce crime and it can get some of the users into treatment programs.”